Queenstown Road railway station: History

 The station was opened on 1 November 1877, by the London and South Western Railway, as Queen's Road (Battersea).
 The entrance still bears the name Queen's Road, not to be confused with Queens Road Peckham, Walthamstow Queen's Road or Queensway Underground station, which was also originally called Queens Road.

 Queen's Road was also the name of the road in which the station is located.
 Named after Queen Victoria, after the Second World War the street's name was changed to Queenstown Road.
 The station was renamed Queenstown Road (Battersea), to go with the road, on 12 May 1980.
 The station's modern entrance and platform signage lacks the "(Battersea)" suffix that appears in timetables and on some maps.
 The latest "Oyster Rail Services" map produced by Transport for London shows the station as plain "Queenstown Road".
-On the map produced by the station managers, South West Trains, the station is called "Queenstown Road".
+On the map produced by the station managers, South Western Railway, the station is called "Queenstown Road".

+The station is Grade II listed.

 Services

-Queenstown Road is on the early stage of the South West Main Line but with only 2 platforms in use.
-The off-peak frequency in trains per hour is: